“A goal without a plan is just a wish.” — Antoine de Saint-Exupery

 But no matter how you feel about the standards movement, I would argue that both these tasks — honing your skill as a teacher and refining your curriculum — are insufficient to accomplish the deeper changes we need to make in our classrooms.

-If we begin with our stated purpose — preparing students to live productive, engaged, and satisfying lives — then establishing the structure for genuine learning and personal growth must be the heart of our focus.
-Most importantly, the learning process must be designed to be responsive to the needs of every student.
+If we begin with our stated purpose — preparing students to live fulfilling and productive lives — then establishing the structure for self-directed learning must be the heart of our focus.
+To accomplish that, the learning process must be designed to be responsive to the needs of every student.

 Just as you might create a lesson plan to organize your actions as a teacher, you need to create a comparable plan to organize your students’ experiences as learners.
 You need to create a learning sequence.

 One approach to designing learning sequences is to imagine the process as a set of building blocks that serve specific functions.
-This section lists a number of phases that can be choreographed into a sequence that optimizes learning.
+This section lists a number of such blocks that can be choreographed into a sequence that optimizes learning.